-The U.S. Postal Service is gearing up for its busiest weeks of the year.
+The Salina Post Office is gearing up for its busiest weeks of the year.

 The Postal Service recommends the following mailing and shipping deadlines*:

 - Dec.
-11 – APO/FPO/DPO Priority Mail & First Class Mail
+11 – APO/FPO/DPO (all other ZIP Codes) Priority Mail and First-Class Mail

 - Dec.
 14 – USPS Retail Ground